Congressional baseball shooting: Shooting

-Witnesses estimated between 50 and 100 shots were fired during the shootout, which lasted about 10 minutes before Hodgkinson was mortally wounded by the shots fired by Alexandria Police officer Alexander Jensen and Capitol Police officer Bailey.
-An autopsy revealed that the assailant died from multiple gunshot wounds to the torso.
-In an investigation by the Commonwealth's Attorney, it was determined that Hodgkinson fired 70 rounds in total: 62 from the SKS rifle (33 near the third base dugout and 29 near the blue storage building) and 8 from the 9mm Smith & Wesson handgun.
-Officer Bailey was determined to fire 26 shots in total from his pistol, while officer Griner fired 9 shots from her pistol.
-Officer Jobe fired 4 shots, officer Battaglia never fired her gun, and officer Jensen fired 3 shots.
-There was no mention of officer Cabrera firing his weapon at any point during the shootout.
+Witnesses estimated between 50 and 100 shots were fired during the shootout, which lasted about 10 minutes before Hodgkinson was mortally wounded by the shots fired by Jensen and Bailey.
+An autopsy revealed that Hodgkinson died from multiple gunshot wounds to the torso.
+During an investigation by the Commonwealth's Attorney, it was determined that Hodgkinson fired 70 rounds in total: 62 from the SKS rifle (33 near the third base dugout and 29 near the blue storage building) and eight from the 9mm Smith & Wesson handgun.
+Four responding officers fired 42 shots in total: 26 from Bailey, nine from Griner, four from Jobe, and three from Jensen.

 Scalise, who was at second base when the shooting started, was shot in the hip and tried to drag himself off the field.
 While the shooting was still going on, Representative Mo Brooks used his belt as a tourniquet to help stop bleeding for a staffer who had been shot in the calf.
 After the shooting ended, Brooks and Representative Brad Wenstrup—a podiatrist and U.S. Army Reservist who served with the U.S. Army's 344th Combat Support Hospital—were able to assist Scalise.
 Several witnesses said their lives were saved by the presence of the Capitol Police, who were there because of Scalise's position as the House Majority Whip.
 The Capitol Police immediately engaged Hodgkinson and kept him pinned down, preventing him from continuing to fire on the unarmed baseball players.
 Representative Davis and Senator Rand Paul separately said that if not for the presence of the officers, the incident "would have been a massacre".